jpmorganchase/Phantom/docs/user/supertypes.rst

         ...
     )

-Afterwards, when we call the rollout method we instead initialise each supertype with either fixed values or 'Range' classes:
+Afterwards, when we perform rollouts we instead initialise each supertype with either fixed values or :class:`Range` classes that will sample over a fixed set of values.

-TODO: update
+The following shows the use of :class:`Ranges` with the :func:`utils.rllib.rollout`
+function:

 .. code-block:: python

-    ph.rollout(
+    ph.utils.rllib.rollout(
         ...
         agent_supertypes={
             "SIMPLE_AGENT": SimpleAgentSupertype(